 The majority of the study’s participants observed a reduction in gastrointestinal symptoms for up to three-months following the study.
 Quality of life also improved, with markedly less anxiety and stress.

-Kirsten Tillisch, MD, of the University of California, Los Angeles, notes that this research shows that people with IBS can improve their quality of life without medication.
+Kirsten Tillisch, MD, of the University of California, Los Angeles, says that by meditating, people with IBS can improve their quality of life without medication.

 “This study shows that people with irritable bowel syndrome can have significant improvements in their symptoms and quality of life without medication or diet change, just by participating in a mindfulness-based stress reduction class,” said Tillisch.
 “Further, it implicates a specific aspect of mindfulness as particularly important: acting with awareness.”